 The doll house, along with characters from the Wee Folk Players was part of my exhibition, “Liberty and Justice” at the New England Quilt Museum in 2018.

 During their month’s-long occupation, the theater troupe pretty much trashed the place, so when another opportunity to show the doll house came up this year, I decided to fix it up first.
 Stay tuned for more stories about the renovation.
-Other posts in this Doll house series: part 2, part 3.
+Other posts in this Doll House Series: wallpapering, re-upholstery, kitchen, all moved in.

 To keep up with new posts, please subscribe to this blog (top right column on the home page).
 Your contact info will not be sold or shared.
 If you’d like to see more frequent photos tracking the projects in my studio, please follow me on Facebook and/or Instagram